Visa Acquirer Monitoring Program (VAMP): What Online Merchants Need to Know | Chargebackhit.com

 If you’re flagged for the first time within a 12-month period, you’ll get a three-month grace period to get your practices in order without penalties.
 Post-grace period, enforcement fees will apply to each dispute (fraud and non-fraud) for merchants exceeding specified thresholds.

-The VAMP update mean in practice?
+What does the VAMP update mean in practice?

 Overall, this update is great news for merchants who already use RDR, CDRN, and C.E 3.0 as a part of their chargeback management and fraud prevention service.
 Excluding these tools from the threshold calculations will allow merchants to use them as a silver bullet to reduce fraud and chargebacks and comply with stricter monitoring rules and fraud limits.